Who is eligible for a booster jab in Northern Ireland and how can you get one?

 Where can you get a Covid booster jab?

-You can access the jab at your GP clinic or within your local trust if you are eligible.
+You can access the jab at your GP clinic or within your local trust if you are eligible at a booster clinic.

 There are also community pharmacies offering the jab.